 The text of the Usui precepts on the calligraphy is short on the right.
 It includes only two headings, a brief introduction, the Usui-life rules, their application and effect, and identifies this as the text of Mikao Usui.
 On the calligraphy on the photo of Mikao Usui the Usui precepts are string imbedded into a text with instructions and call for contemplative meditation.
 Mostly the Usui precepts are considered individually, but what is on the front and back of the precepts are equally important and has to do with Usui’s career from the Tantric Buddhism of the Tendai school.

+The Japanese text is read from right to left and the individual columns from top to bottom.
 The first two lines are the headlines of Usui precepts.
 They provide information on the methodology and impact.
 There it says: Secret methode to invite happiness.
 Spiritual cure of countless diseases.
 (This translation is a variant of multiple levels of meaning).

 Usui precepts – the main text Especially on this day: do not be angry The saying kyô dake ha refers to meditation with the idea in being here and now.
 The aim is to focus the attention on the here and now, rather than wander or even to indulge in procrastination.

 do not worry Shinpai designated literally the abundance of the heart in the negative sense is full.

 be thankful This is a direct invitation to actively show thanks for all things and experiences.

 take care of your karma This is probably continuously the most commonly mistranslated rule of life of all, because the first kanji gô of the first translators of the rules of life, by mistake was translated as with „labor“ and the whole sentence with „Work hard.“ Any and all reference could not confirm this thesis.

+With the pronunciation gô means karma.
+This is a Buddhist technical term, which is common in this context to the use of that verb.
 With the pronunciation gyô means industry and company.
 Only if this Kanji is merged with this pronunciation with other Kanji in direct combination with a term, it can also mean work.
 That is not so in this case.
 Work in such word combinations always refers to non-spiritual activities and doing business.
 This raises the question of what the spiritual text of Usui is said to have rules of life to do with non-spiritual and commercial activities, and why this should be important in this context.

 be friendly or sympathetic to all living creatures including ones self.